 In her November 11, 2014 Harvard Business Review article, author Muriel Maignan Wilkins wrote:

-- You’re never quite satisfied with deliverables.
+- Are never quite satisfied with deliverables.

-- You prefer to be cc’d on emails.”
+- Prefer to be cc’d on emails.”

 How To Avoid Micromanaging

 Wilkins stresses that, in order to get over your propensity toward micromanaging you must learn to let go.

 Letting go is painful for micromanagers.
 Why?
 Because they are confident that they have the best ideas, the best solutions and will never really be happy with anyone else’s work.
 The result is employee who are deflated and disengaged.
 Micromanagers must actively decide if something is good enough as is and then keep their mouths shut if their input doesn’t add real value.

 I’ve always been a proponent of taking a grassroots approach in supporting culture change.
 Let the front line give input about what needs to change and how to change it.
 Engage them in finding solutions and get out of their way!

 In my experience, when coaching micromanagers, I stress that getting into the weeds and constantly trying to control every aspect of a project or daily operations is exhausting for both them and their team members.
 Associates resent it, become disengaged and often leave when under the influence of a micromanager.